fengalin/media-toc/README.md

 1. Open a media with a table of contents, define the chapters as explained in [this how-to](#how-to-create-the-toc) or open a media for which you already defined a table of contents (see [this how-to](#how-to-save-the-toc)).
+2. Switch to the Streams perspective using the selector on the left side of the header bar.
+3. Tick the streams to export (all streams are ticked by default).
-2. Switch to the Export perspective using the selector on the left side of the header bar.
+4. Switch to the Export perspective using the selector on the left side of the header bar.
-3. Select `Matroska Container`.
+5. Select `Matroska Container`.
-4. Click on `Export`.
+6. Click on `Export`.
 When the export is complete, a new file with the same name as your media and ending with `.toc.mkv` will be created in the media's folder.

 ## Split the audio stream into one file per chapter